Magnetism in Gemstones

 (0.17ct, Inert, SI <0)

 Chrome Tourmaline belongs to the Dravite species, and is a much rarer type of green Tourmaline than green Elbaite.
 These Dravites typically show dark green color.
-Most Chrome Tourmalines are colored primarily by vanadium ions (V3+) derived from mixing with the idiochromatic Vanadium-Dravite species, with color also due partly to chromium ions (Cr3+) derived from mixing with the idiochromatic Chromium-Dravite species.
+Most Chrome Tourmalines are colored primarily by vanadium ions (V3+) along with a much smaller percentage of chromium.
+Vanadium is derived from mixing with the idiochromatic Vanadium-Dravite species, while chromium ions (Cr3+) are derived from mixing with the idiochromatic Chromium-Dravite species.

 Because of the low total concentration of both vanadium and chromium in transparent Chrome Tourmaline, the primary species composition of most of these gems is Dravite (or in rare cases Uvite) rather than Vanadium-Dravite or Chromium-Dravite.
 Chrome Tourmalines are mostly iron-free and diamagnetic, but some are faintly attracted to a magnet, presumably due to the combined magnetic susceptibility of tiny amounts of iron, vanadium and chromium.